The SolutionSet class stores the result of solving a

 Depending on the solving method, the run table may also contain design columns such as:

-weight_<alias>for weighted-sum runs,eps_<alias>for \(\epsilon\)-constraint or AUGMECON runs.
+weight_<alias>for weighted-sum runs;eps_<alias>for \(\epsilon\)-constraint or AUGMECON runs.

 Diagnostics

-process.
-Depending on the implementation, it may summarize:
+Depending on the workflow, it may summarize:

-number of runs,
+number of design rows;

-status frequencies,
+status frequencies;

-runtime ranges,
+runtime ranges;

-gap ranges,
+gap ranges;

 and other aggregate information about the set of runs.